 Synthesis and characterisation of new photocatalytic materials for the development of optimal photo-electrodes and development of new membranes for ions transport, CO2 capture and functional ILs.

-Manufacturing of the full size (1m2) TPER reactor and the SunCoChem test bench plant.
+Manufacturing of the full size (1m2) reactor and the SunCoChem test bench plant.
 Testing for the 3 oxo-products of study with simulated and real feedstocks, for process optimisation and validation.

 Integration and optimisation of materials and components